drivet/website/content/posts/2020/website-castle.md

 Central to this vision is the concept of a [post][7].
 A post, roughly speaking, is simply a piece of chronologically ordered content appearing on your website, identifiable by a unique URL called a [permalink][8].
-It's hard to underestimate their importance; they are the fundamental building blocks from which IndieWeb conversations are built.
+It's hard to underestimate the conceptual importance of posts; they are the fundamental building blocks from which IndieWeb conversations are built.
 They are the main apparatus by which one recreates, in a decentralized manner, the kinds of online interactions one has come to expect from private social networks.

+It should go without saying that publishing a post always happens on your own website.
+Your website acts much like your wall on Facebook or your timeline on Twitter - it's your personal soapbox, your castle on the web.

-In the IndieWeb, almost all forms of content are considered posts, even things that one would not normally think of as such.
+On the IndieWeb, almost all forms of content are considered posts, even things that one would not normally think of as such.
 In particular, we have, but are not limited to: